raymondelooff/weewx-pusher/readme.md

     wee_extension --install=master.tar.gz
     ```

 3. Edit your `weewx.conf` file and add the Pusher configuration to the StdRestful section.
-The installer automatically adds the Pusher configuration to your `weewx.conf`.
-If you prefer to have some comments in the configuration, copy and paste the following configuration to your `weewx.conf` file:
+The installer automatically adds the Pusher configuration to your configuration file.
+If you prefer to have some comments in the configuration, copy and paste the following configuration into your `weewx.conf` file:
     ```ini
     [StdRestful]
         ...